peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 [@martinfowler](https://twitter.com/martinfowler)

-Integration tests like this one give you more confidence in the stability of your application because they verify the connections between smaller units of code.
+Narrow integration tests like this one give you more confidence in the stability of your application because they verify the connections between smaller units of code.
 So instead of writing a unit test for every atom in your application, zoom out a bit, and write some integration tests for the molecules.

 > Write tests.
 Not too many.
 Mostly integration.

 [@rauchg](https://twitter.com/rauchg)

-There are scenarios where unit tests are still appropriate (shared libraries, modules published to npm, etc.) but for testing the overall behaviour of your application, integration tests are more likely to catch problems.
+There are plenty of scenarios where unit tests make sense (shared libraries, TDD, etc.) but for testing the overall behaviour of your application, integration tests are more likely to catch problems.

 <!--Quick side note: